5 Tips for Mending Fences in Your Relationships

 2. Reach Out.

-Don’t let pride tell you that they need to make the first move.
-It may never happen, and it’s too important not to be the one that steps up.
+Don’t let pride tell you they must make the first move.
+It may never happen, and it’s too important not to be the one who steps up.
+It will take courage, humility, and even embedded in a good dose of fear to re-engage.
+But put all of those emotions aside and be the one to take that step.

 Now’s the time to start mending the fences that are in need of repair between us.
 The damaged or broken relationships we all experience.